abw/badger-database-js/manual/table.md

 }
 ```

-Then when you define the `users` class, define the `Users` class as the
+Then in the schema for the `users` class, define the `Users` class as the
 `tableClass` configuration item.

 ```js